by Josef Weiss

 The dashboard requirements are:

-VNC Detection - Vulnerabilities by IP Address: By understanding the vulnerabilities and their severities, SC CV users can better assess risk and prioritize mitigations to discovered vulnerabilities.
+VNC Detection - Vulnerabilities by IP Address: By understanding the vulnerabilities and their severities, analysts can better assess risk and prioritize mitigations to discovered vulnerabilities.
 This component provides a table of the top 20 vulnerable VNC systems.
 The table is sorted by vulnerability weight score.
 The columns displayed are IP Address, OS, Score, and vulnerability severity (info, low, medium, high, and critical).
 The severity columns will have a total vulnerability count in each severity cell.

 VNC Detection - Directional Events: Understanding the normal network traffic flow and the direction of VNC communications allows for anomaly analysis and increases the likelihood of breach detection.
-This component provides a table of VNC network traffic directional flow by eight event types.
+This component provides a table of VNC network traffic directional flow by 8 event types.
 The event types used are: Intrusion, Login, Logout, Failed Login, Connection, Continuous, Networks, and Errors.
-SecurityCenter Continuous View defines network traffic flow as internal, inbound and outbound.
+SecurityCenter CV defines network traffic flow as internal, inbound and outbound.
 The Total Event Types column displays a count of all of the respective events, while the remaining three columns show the percentage of events according to directional flow.

-VNC Detection - Normalized Events: Analyzing both the normalized event and the trending of these events will help SC CV users understand VNC activity on the network and detect anomalies.
-This component displays normalized events from SC CV over the past seven days.
+VNC Detection - Normalized Events: Analyzing both the normalized event and the trending of these events will help analysts understand VNC activity on the network and detect anomalies.
+This component displays normalized events from SecurityCenter CV over the past 7 days.
 The fields displayed are: normalized events names, total events, and a trend graph for events collected over the past 7 days.

-VNC Detection - Vulnerability with Exploits by Severities: By detecting exploitable VNC vulnerabilities, SC CV can mitigate exploits before a compromise can occur.
+VNC Detection - Vulnerability with Exploits by Severities: By detecting exploitable VNC vulnerabilities, analysts can identify and mitigate exploits before a compromise can occur.
 This component displays the top exploitable VNC vulnerabilities for both servers and clients.
 The table columns are: vulnerability name, family, severity, and total vulnerabilities, which are sorted by severity level.